-Here are lots of tips, tricks, and hacks on how to organize your house for free or with items from The Dollar Store.
+Here are lots of tips, tricks, and hacks on how to organize your house with items from The Dollar Store.
 Inexpensive ways to organize every room and rotate things that are important for each season, as well as toys.

 Every new year yields a huge purge from me in every room, and finding ways to organize any way I can.
 With three kids it’s nice to have a place for everything and helps find things too.
-From the laundry room, to the kitchen, to organizing kid’s School papers, I’ve come up with some simple hacks on how to organize your house as well as sharing other bloggers ideas that have made my life simpler! (originally published 12/15)
+From the laundry room, to the kitchen, to organizing kid’s School papers, I’ve come up with some simple hacks on how to organize your house as well as sharing other bloggers ideas that have made my life simpler!
+Find more organization printables here too (originally published 12/15)

 - Organizing your kids’ rooms helps them see what they have, and rotating their toys helps turn their old toys “new” again too.
 All of our kids have way too many stuffed animals, small electronic devices, Legos, and clothing that is only appropriate for one season out of the year.
-Especially if you live in an area where it snows you are probably used to rotating closets according to the season, but you should do that with your children’s toys too…they enjoy them so much more if you do!
+Especially if you live in an area where it snows you are probably used to rotating closets.
+But you should do that with your children’s toys too.
+They enjoy them so much more if you do!

 - Along with these ideas are those for LEGOs specifically and how to organize them for less.
 Thx Little Bins for Little Hands has some great ideas on how to organize those little pieces so they don’t end up in the vacuum or all over the floor all the time and it’s cheap to do.